kenjennings/AGD-Mads/README.md

 - Bitmapped graphics on the C64 uses memory organized like a character set where the Atari uses linear memory for a line of graphics.

-- Both systems have 256 characters in a font, where the C64 defines a 2K bitmap for all 256 characters, and the Atari defines a 1K bitmap for 128 characters with the subsequent 128 characters automatically displayed in reverse video.
+- Both systems have 256 characters in a font, though the C64 defines a 2K bitmap for all 256 characters, and the Atari defines a 1K bitmap for 128 characters with the subsequent 128 characters automatically displayed in reverse video.
 Character order also differs in the character sets.

 - The C64 has three sound voices with automatic volume envelopes where the Atari has four voices.

-Some things are similar:

-- The actual bitmap arrangement of data for high-res and multi-color character sets is the same for the C64 and the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)

-- The C64 and Atari have corresponding screen resolution modes.
-Both can support a one-bit pixel for 320 horizonal pixels on a line, or two-bit pixels for 160 horizontal pixels on a line.

-- Text screen memory is linear on both (1000 contiguous characters.)

-- Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right.

-- Both support fine scrolling text displays.

-Therefore, some things just don't port directly.
-Things will be different.
+Therefore, some things just don't always port directly.
+The code will be different.
 Each computer may require alternate methods to create visually similar results.
 Where the C64 uses a sprite, it may make more sense on the Atari to use characters.
-The Atari's graphic chip makes it very easy to mix different text and graphics modes without any special 6502 code considerations, where the C64 would require a design compromise, or doing more complicated code to create interrupts to manage the display.
+On the Atari's side the graphic chip makes it very easy to mix different text and graphics modes without any special 6502 code considerations, where the C64 would require a design compromise, or doing more complicated code to create interrupts to manage the display.

 ---